 Additional holidays and days off

-As well as the standard school holidays in Belgium, there are a few additional days throughout the year when there will be no school.
-These are mostly due to teacher training/professional development, plus there may be individual school days off, pupil “book days”, etc. These tend to vary between schools so you will need to inquire with your child’s school for details.
+In addition to the standard school holidays in Belgium, there are some days throughout the year when there will be no school.
+These are mostly due to teacher training/professional development, plus there may be individual school days off or pupil book days.
+These tend to vary between schools so you will need to inquire with your child’s school for details.
 Many Belgian schools also publish yearly calendars on their websites.